rebsrebs/cv-project/README.md

+This is the CV App Assignment from The Odin Project.
+Below are the instructions:

 You should use class components for this project.
 You’re going to find a lot of code written using class components and this practical experience will help you understand it when encountered.
 You’ll also revisit this project in a later lesson to replace the class components with functional ones.
 Think about how to structure your application into components.
 Your application should include:
 A section to add general information like name, email, phone number.